|

 resident [there] he wrote a series of articles on the uses of the

-native plants for the San Luis Press, a newspaper at San Luis Obispo"
+native plants for the San Luis Press, a newspaper at San Luis Obispo."

-- Jas'minum: a late Medieval Latin version of
+Jas'minum: a late Medieval Latin version of

-- Jaume'a: named after Jean Henri Jaume Saint-Hilaire
+Jaume'a: named for Jean Henri Jaume Saint-Hilaire

 (1772-1845), a French botanist.
 The following is quoted from a Rare